NI-Measurement-Plug-Ins/pmic-labview/docs/current-slew-rate.md

 ### Notes:
 ## Defination:
-1. Voltage Limit Range:
-  Specifies the voltage limit of the source instrument for determining compliance.

-2. Current Level Range:
+1. Sample Rate:
+   Specifies the rate at which that you can output data from the device and still achieve accurate results

+2. Update Rate:
-  Specifies the current level of the source instrument.
-Please refer to the device current ranges.
+   Specifies the rate at which that you can input data to the device and achieve accurate results

-3. Sample Rate:
+3. Slew Rate:
-4. Update Rate:
-5. Slew rate:
+   Specifies the rate at which a current increases to a set level

-6. Expected Time for Slew Rate:
+4. Expected Time for Slew Rate:
+   Results the actual time require for power supply to acheive desiered slew rate.

-7. Transient Response:
+5. Transient Response:
+   Specifies the transient response of power supply.

-8. Current Gain Bandwidth:
+6. Current Gain Bandwidth:
    Specifies the SourceAdapt gain-bandwidth parameter for the current control loop.
    Higher GBW values allow for faster transients but less stability, while lower GBW values result in slower transients but more stability.

-9. Current Compensation Frequency:
+7. Current Compensation Frequency:
    Specifies the SourceAdapt compensation frequency parameter for the current control loop.
 It is the frequency at which a pole-zero pair is added to the system.

-10. Current Pole-Zero Ratio:
+8. Current Pole-Zero Ratio:
     Specifies the SourceAdapt pole-zero ratio parameter for the current control loop.
 It is the ratio of pole and zero frequencies.